Brain-Development-and-Disorders-Lab/mars/README.md

 # Metadata Manager

-An open-source and fully-customizable workflow tool for tracking and managing metadata generated from scientific experiments.
+An open-source and customizable workflow tool for tracking and managing metadata generated from scientific experiments.

+**⚠️ WARNING: This software is still in early development.
+It should not be used to manage real scientific data at this stage.
+There are known issues updating and deleting Entities and Collections.**

 ## Concepts